CUBRID/cubrid-manual/en/admin/control.rst

 *   EXEC TIME: (replay time / execution time in the SQL log / difference between the two execution times)
 *   SQL: The original SQL which exists in the SQL log of the broker
 *   REWRITE SQL: Transformed SELECT queries from UPDATE/DELETE queries by **-r** option.

+.. note:: broker_log_runner is deprecated from 9.3.
+Therefore, instead of broker_log_runner, use cubrid_replay.

 .. _cas-error: